6 Financial Services Stocks Moving In Friday's Pre-Market Session

 Gainers

-Qudian, Inc. (NYSE: QD) stock increased by 3.6% to $2.31 during Friday's pre-market session.
+- Qudian, Inc. (NYSE: QD) shares increased by 4.9% to $2.80 during Friday's pre-market session.
 According to the most recent rating by Nomura, on January 22, the current rating is at Reduce.

 Losers

-- Royal Bank of Scotland, Inc. (NYSE: RBS) shares declined 8.2% to $5.45 during Friday's pre-market session.
-According to the most recent rating by Citigroup, on December 17, the current rating is at Neutral.

-- Barclays, Inc. (NYSE: BCS) stock fell 1.2% to $9.04.
-According to the most recent rating by Credit Suisse, on February 11, the current rating is at Neutral.

-- Lloyds Banking Group, Inc. (NYSE: LYG) stock fell 1.0% to $2.98.
-According to the most recent rating by Credit Suisse, on February 11, the current rating is at Neutral.
+- Morgan Stanley, Inc. (NYSE: MS) stock declined 1.0% to $53.25.
+According to the most recent rating by Citigroup, on January 21, the current rating is at Neutral.

 Posted-In: Financial Services Stocks Pre-Market MoversPre-Market Outlook Markets Movers Trading Ideas